 ↓ Watch more of our YouTube English ↓

-Myanmar, Pakistan and Vietnam* only if the applicants have their financial supporters (parents or siblings) within a commuting distance such as in Kyoro, Osaka etc. Furthermore we have received a number of inquiries from agencies who have not checked our website or curriculum, and we do not respond to such inquiries.
+We have also received a number of inquiries from individuals who have not reviewed our website, intake periods, or curriculum.
+Please note that we do not respond to such inquiries.
 We appreciate your understanding.

 We interviewed several European students who are currently studying or have studied Japanese at our Japanese Language School.